radical-cybertools/radical.repex.at/docs/source/pages/multidimexamples.rst

     	}
 	}

-In comparison to REMD simulaiton input files used previously, this file has the following additional parameters:
+In comparison to REMD simulation input files used previously, this file has the following additional parameters:

  - ``dim.input`` - under this key must be specified parameters and names of individual dimensions for all multi-dimensional REMD simulations.